 Sheet of patterned paper

-Specialty paper (holiday, ruled, baby)
+Specialty paper (holiday, baby, etc)

 ABC or 123 stickers